So Billy Crystal yesterday said, stop shoving gay sex scenes in my face.

 And why'd they miss that?

-And if that's something they want to hear, then they will immediately discount anything that tells them the demand for oil, i.e.
+And if a government agency backed up by the media says the economy is roaring when it isn't, and if that's something they want to hear, then they will immediately discount anything that tells them the demand for oil, i.e. gasoline, is down because the economy isn't good.

-But more than that, what caused the plummeting price in oil?
+But more than that, What caused the plummeting price in oil?

-If these people who are in the business, didn't know it was coming, much less couldn't predict it, then how do you explain it?
+If these people who are in the business didn't know it was coming, much less couldn't predict it, then how do you explain it?

-You can't control them, you can't analyze them.
+You can't control them.

-Is it because somebody, a very powerful, powerful entity or series of them, decided to get involved and artificially start running the price down while nobody saw this was happening.
+Or is it because, and this is where people fall into a trap, I think, is it because somebody, a very powerful entity or series of them, decided to get involved and artificially start running the price down while nobody saw this was happening.

 And if that's the explanation, then how did they get away with it for so long?